Akianonymus/gdrive-downloader/README.md

 **Client Secret:** Copy and paste from credentials.json

 **Refresh Token:** If you have previously generated a refresh token authenticated to your account, then enter it, otherwise leave blank.
 If you don't have refresh token, script outputs a URL on the terminal script, open that url in a web browser and tap on allow.
-Copy the code and paste in the terminal.
+Go back to terminal and press enter.

 If everything went fine, all the required credentials have been set.